Veluga/Thalia-Backtesting-Tool/Final Reports/Technical Report.md

 ## Team Organisation

-Our workflow is centred around the GitHub platform and the tools it provides such as a ticketing system, pull requests and a scrum board for ongoing tasks.
+Our workflow is centred around the GitHub platform and the tools it provides, such as a ticketing system, pull requests and a scrum board for ongoing tasks.
 Our goal is not to have fixed responsibilities in our team, so that everybody at some point will be required to develop a feature for each part of the system.
-Studies have also shown that any sort of status difference within a team can distort the error-correcting mechanism. [[https://absel-ojs-ttu.tdl.org/absel/index.php/absel/article/view/2208/2177](https://absel-ojs-ttu.tdl.org/absel/index.php/absel/article/view/2208/2177)].
+Studies have also shown that any sort of status difference within a team can distort the error-correcting mechanism [[https://absel-ojs-ttu.tdl.org/absel/index.php/absel/article/view/2208/2177](https://absel-ojs-ttu.tdl.org/absel/index.php/absel/article/view/2208/2177)].
 Because of these reasons we have decided to commit ourselves to the Egalitarian Team structure, which will introduce the required amount of flexibility into our team.

-On the other hand, this also save us from introducing any sort of artificial hierarchy into our development process.
-Consequently, every team member is guaranteed to have a holistic understanding of how the system works across all layers.

 To measure productivity, we use effort-oriented metrics, and assign story points to each ticket, based on the time needed and the functionality of the task.
 This is done by the team member that the ticket was assigned to, and is later reviewed by another member.
-As in many Agile teams, story points are based on numbers of the Fibonacci sequence, which forces us to consider the value of each ticket carefully and motivates splitting it into two separate tasks if necessary [[https://www.atlassian.com/agile/project-management/estimation](https://www.atlassian.com/agile/project-management/estimation)].
+As in many Agile teams, story points are based on numbers of the Fibonacci sequence, which forces us to consider the value of each ticket carefully and motivates splitting it into two separate tasks if necessary [https://www.atlassian.com/agile/project-management/estimation](https://www.atlassian.com/agile/project-management/estimation)].

 ## Evaluation Strategy and Testing

 We also plan to make use of the tools offerred by GitHub for testing and reviewing.
 Each pull request is reviewed by other team members before any changes are pushed to the production system.
-CI scripts are also in place to ensure the code quality and integrity, this is done by enforcing the use of Pytest, and a style-checker, either flake-8 or black.
+CI scripts are also in place to ensure the code quality and integrity.
+This is done by enforcing the use of Pytest, and a style-checker (either flake-8 or black).

-We will also heavily depend on continuous user testing through development [[https://www.system-concepts.com/insights/tips-for-integrating-user-testing-into-an-agile-development-process/](https://www.system-concepts.com/insights/tips-for-integrating-user-testing-into-an-agile-development-process/)].
+We will also heavily depend on continuous user testing throughout development [[https://www.system-concepts.com/insights/tips-for-integrating-user-testing-into-an-agile-development-process/](https://www.system-concepts.com/insights/tips-for-integrating-user-testing-into-an-agile-development-process/)].
 Our plan is to obtain the necessary ethical approval from the university before the start of development.
 Continuous user testing is our main part of the evaluation strategy, and as such it will help us to develop features unlike or better than existing ones.
 This is of key importance as we are about to enter an established market and we would like our product to be as distinguishable as possible.

 ## Budget

 As we are developing this product as part of a university module, we do not have any budget restrictions other than time.
 All of us are committed to allocating a minimum of 10 hours per week to development efforts and are willing to go beyond that if needed.
-In order to ensure that we are up to schedule, weekly meetings will be held, which allow the adjustment of workload.
+In order to ensure that we are up to schedule, weekly meetings will be held, which allow the adjustment of workloads.

 ## Milestones

 Although agile methods offer a great amount of flexibility, they do require some sort of governance [https://www.agilest.org/agile-project-management/governance/].
-For this reason we introduced some important milestones, which will help us to stay on track.
-We have identified three milestones in the development process, with the last one being much more open ended than the first two, due to the nature of our product.
+For this reason, we introduced some important milestones, which will help us to stay on track.
+We have identified three milestones in the development process, with the last one being much more open ended than the first two.
 These are the following:

 ### Minimum Viable Product

 This version enables an investor to create a portfolio from a core set of assets and plot its performance versus a predetermined indexing strategy.
 Since this is not a prototype but a functional product, all future development will expand on this codebase by adding additional features.

-### MVG Release 1.0
+### Thalia Release 1.0

-As defined in our whitepaper, we strive to support five key use cases upon release of our public release of Thalia.
+As defined in our whitepaper, we strive to support five key use cases upon public release of Thalia.
 Hence, this requires the following features to be fully functional:

 - Creating a portfolio from a large set of assets drawn from the major asset classes using input forms.